moonbeeper/moonpad/JOURNAL.md

 I've also moved some of the footprint references (text) to make it prettier in my eyes.

 **Total time spent: 20min**

+While I was adding the components to the LCSC cart, I had a mini panic when I reached the TMUX4052PWR because it was out of stock.
+Thank god that they had the TMUX4052PWRQ1 which is the same thing with somehow a cheaper price but with the automotive certification... which is useless for my purposes BUT I don't have to worry about modifying the pcbs to use it.
+Plus, some of the other components where practically running out of stock with only 7 units available. mama mia.

+Meanwhile in aliexpress land we are ok, thank god :(.

+**Total time spent: 1h**